Asma Faizi, President

-Kobra was first introduced to Afghan Women’s Organization as a client in 1989 when she came as a refugee to Canada.
+Kobra Rasul, was first introduced to the Afghan Women’s Organization as a client in 1998 when she came as a refugee to Canada.
 She is a busy mother of four children.
 Kobra is a good role model for other refugees.
-She raised well-educated children who contribute positively in Canadian Society.
+She raised well educated children who contribute positively in Canadian Society.

 Abeda has served as a Balochi language host on All India Radio for 18 years.
-Currently, she is assisting local media in Toronto, and hosts a Baluchi TV talk show.
-She has previously served the AWO Board and remained an active, dedicated volunteer at the organization.
+Currently, Abeda is assisting local media in Toronto, and hosts a Baluchi TV talk show.
+She has also previously served the AWO Board and remained an active, dedicated volunteer at the organization.

 Nasimeh Bayat, immigrated to Canada in May of 2000 with my two kids and brother, settling down in the city of Brandon, Manitoba.
 Shortly after her arrival, she first started working at a nursing home for the elderly, and then moved on to acquiring a second job at a regional health center where she worked for a duration of 6 years.

 In 2008, her family and I moved to Toronto, where she secured employment at a walk-in clinic.
 Currently, she is working part-time as RPN nurse at the Grace Hospital and also managing two walk-in clinics.